jguzauckas/java-5-4-accessor-methods/0. Notes/notes.md

 ## Return by Value

 An important minute detail about the `return` keyword is how it communicates information.
-Java methods follow a rule known as **`return` by value**, so when you use the keyword `return`, it specifically makes a copy of the information, and sends that to the user, meaning they never actually have access to the memory location of the thing being returned.
+Java methods follow a rule known as **`return` by value**, so when you use the keyword `return`, it specifically makes a copy of the information, and sends that to the user.
+For primitive types, this is the raw value, whereas for objects, this would be the memory location.
+Just like **pass by value**, the memory location is only problematic for mutable objects like the `Person` object, but isn't an issue for immutable objects like `String` objects.

 ---